sdarlington/sdarlington.github.io/content/posts/2010-10-28-japan-mount-fuji.md

     - Travel
 ---

-If there’s one thing that Japan is famous for it’s Mount Fuji ((You lose points if you were going to say Sony or Toyota.)), which, despite its name, is actually a volcano.
+If there’s one thing that Japan is famous for it’s Mount Fuji[^1], which, despite its name, is actually a volcano.
 That meant that it had to be on the itinerary when on my [first trip to Japan](http://www.zx81.org.uk/travel/japan.html).

 In order to get the best view I went to Kawaguchiko, which sits between Kawaguchiko lake to its north and Fuji-san to its south.
 When I first arrived I couldn’t see the mountain as it was covered in mist.
 I quickly found the lake instead.